Outdoor Recreation in Mankato, Minnesota: Parks, Trails, and Everyday Living

 Minneopa State Park and the River Valley Setting

-Minneopa State Park is one of the defining outdoor destinations near Mankato.
+Minneopa State Park is one of the defining outdoor areas near Mankato.
 Known for its waterfall, prairie landscape, and river valley views, it offers a setting that feels removed from the city while still being only a short drive away.
-The park is also home to a herd of American bison, which can often be seen grazing across the restored prairie, adding a distinctive element to the area’s outdoor experience.

 Outdoor Recreation Through the Seasons